-And as the sun lowered, the clouds changed to pink and the beautiful homes across the water began to glow.
-Occasionally, we got to watch a carriage load up with passengers and head off for a ride through the ancient city, still lit with Christmas lights.
+As the sun lowered, the clouds changed to pink and the beautiful homes across the water began to glow.
+Occasionally, we got to watch a carriage load up with passengers.
+I wish we'd had time for a carriage tour of the ancient city, still lit with Christmas lights.

 About Those Martinis

-What was unusual was that instead of a metal lid, they used rubbery plastic caps like you'd see on the bottom of your grandpa's cane.
+What was unusual was that instead of metal lids, the shakers came with rubbery plastic caps, like you'd see on the bottom of your grandpa's cane.
 Now, I'm sure those things get sanitized well, but the dingy color kind of creeped me out.
 Glad they took those off the table.

 What About the Room?

 I'm spending a lot of time talking about the porch and view, but we did have a room.
-It was in the back.
+It was in the back part of the building.